-The Alternative Resolution is a remedies-based, non-judicial approach designed to eliminate a hostile environment without taking formal disciplinary action against a Respondent.
-The Complainant may request an Alternative Resolution and Formal Resolution.
-Where the Title IX Coordinator concludes that an Alternative Resolution may be appropriate, the University will take immediate and corrective action by applying individual and community measures designed to maximize the Complainant's access to educational, extracurricular, and/or University employment activities and to eliminate a hostile environment.
+Informal Resolution is a remedies-based, non-judicial approach designed to eliminate a hostile environment without taking formal disciplinary action against a Respondent.
+The Complainant may request Informal Resolution or Formal Resolution.
+Where the Title IX Coordinator concludes that Informal Resolution may be appropriate, the University will take immediate and corrective action by applying individual and community measures designed to maximize the Complainant's access to educational, extracurricular, and/or University employment activities and to eliminate a hostile environment.
 Examples of such remedies are detailed in the Supportive Measures section outlined above.
 (See Supportive Measures) Other potential remedies include targeted or broad-based educational programming or training, direct confrontation of the Respondent and/or indirect action taken by the Title IX Coordinator, Deputies, or University.
-Depending upon the form of the Alternative Resolution used, it may be possible to maintain the Complainant's anonymity.
+Depending upon the form of Informal Resolution used, it may be possible to maintain the Complainant's anonymity.

-The University will not compel or require the parties to participate in any informal resolution process, and the parties should voluntarily consent in writing.
-The parties should receive a written notice disclosing: the allegations; the requirements of the informal resolution process including the circumstances under which it precludes the parties from resuming a formal complaint arising from the same allegations; the right to withdraw from the informal resolution process and resume the formal process with respect to the complaint; any consequences resulting from participating in the informal resolution process, including the records that will be maintained or could be shared.
+The University will not compel or require the parties to participate in any Informal Resolution process, and the parties should voluntarily consent in writing.
+The parties should receive a written notice disclosing: the allegations; the requirements of the Informal Resolution process including the circumstances under which it precludes the parties from resuming a formal complaint arising from the same allegations; the right to withdraw from the Informal Resolution process and resume the formal process with respect to the complaint; any consequences resulting from participating in the Informal Resolution process, including the records that will be maintained or could be shared.

-The informal resolution process, even if voluntary, may not be used in cases involving sexual harassment of a student by an employee.
-The decision to pursue an Alternative Resolution will be made when the University has enough information about the nature and scope of the conduct, which may occur at any time.
-An Alternative Resolution will typically be completed within thirty (30) business days of the initial report.
+The Informal Resolution process, even if voluntary, may not be used in cases involving sexual harassment of a student by an employee.
+The decision to pursue an Informal Resolution will be made when the University has enough information about the nature and scope of the conduct, which may occur at any time.
+An Informal Resolution will typically be completed within thirty (30) business days of the initial report.

-APPEAL PROCEDURE FOR INTERIM SUSPENSION OR ALTERNATIVE/REMEDIES-BASED RESOLUTION
+APPEAL PROCEDURE FOR INTERIM SUSPENSION OR INFORMAL RESOLUTION